 - It is essential that children be picked up promptly at the designated time.
 Children are often tired at the end of the program and need your support to say good-bye, gather their clothing, art work and leave for home. - Be sure to let the teacher know that you are taking your child and check the cubbies for messages. - Make sure to monitor siblings for safety and to prevent disruption of the remaining children. - Teachers will release your child to only you and to those adults whom you have authorized to pick up your child.
-Parents MUST notify staff directly of any changes in daily pick up arrangements. - The Center closes promptly at 3:30pm. - A fee of \$1.00 per minute will be charged to parents who pick up their children after the established pick up time.
+Parents MUST notify staff directly of any changes in daily pick up arrangements. - The Center closes promptly at 4:30pm. - A fee of \$1.00 per minute will be charged to parents who pick up their children after the established pick up time.
 This fee is due and payable at time of pick up.
+More than 3 late fees will result in a meeting with the directors.